Skip to main content

 • changing the way they organise themselves.

 The creative sector contributes to innovation and growth in other sectors as it generates creative capacity in business and services across Auckland as a whole.
-(For more, visit Creative Sector Auckland 2020.)
+(For more information, visit Creative Sector Auckland 2020.)

 Sustainable prosperity